Listen, do you hear the evening wind howl and the lazy crickets call? It’s almost that special time – it’s storytime!

 The Tortoise is the primary actor or villain in Igbo tales.
-He is portrayed as a shrewd person who cunningly gets what he wants and sometimes fails.
+He is portrayed as an intelligent person who cunningly gets what he wants and sometimes fails.
 According to my Grandma and my aunt, Alibo is the name of the Tortoise wife.
-I can’t remember the son’s name but this will not matter.
+I can’t remember the son’s name, but this will not matter.
 There are other notable characters in African folklore.
-There is the dog, snake, boar, elephant, lion, crocodile, cricket, leopard and the rest.
+There is the dog, snake, boar, elephant, lion, crocodile, cricket, leopard, and the rest.
 Each bears a unique name.
 Mind you, the names one ethnic group give their characters may differ from another.
-I hope you enjoy my tales.
+I hope you enjoy these nostalgic tales.
+Welcome again.